davidkarlsen/flyway-operator/README.md

 See `config/samples` for example CRs.

-It still an early project and I want to further develop some day-2 elements:
+It is still an early project and I want to further develop some day-2 elements as described in the [backlog](https://github.com/davidkarlsen/flyway-operator/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
-* extract logs from run, and attach to `Status` field of CR
-* extract facts about migrated version and attach to `Status` field
-* support more advanced migrations, using
-  * java-migrations

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.